MicrosoftDocs/dynamics365smb-docs/business-central/shopify/scenarios.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Shopify Products**, and then choose the related link.
 2. Choose the **Add Items** action.
 3. Fill *DEMO1* in the **Shop Code** field.
-4. Set filter *CHAIR* on the **Item Category Code** field.
+4. Set filter *CHAIR* on the **Item Category Code** field (add filter field if necessary).
-5. Click ok and wait till initial synchronization of items and prices is competed.
+5. Click **ok** and wait till initial synchronization of items and prices is competed.
 6. Choose the **Sync Product Images** action.
 7. Choose the **Sync Inventory** action.

-In Shopify online store, open product catalog.
+In Shopify online store.
+Open product catalog.
 Notice:
-- Product titles and images
+- Product titles and images.
-- Availability indicator
+- Availability indicator.
-Open BERLIN Guest Chair, yellow.
+Open *BERLIN Guest Chair, yellow*.
 Notice:
 - Description with item attributes
 - Price

-Choose **Buy it now** buttin and proceed to checkout.
+Choose **Buy it now** button and proceed to checkout.

 1. Fill *cl@contoso.com* (or email where you want to receive order and shipping confirmations) in **Email or mobile phone number**
 2. Fill *Claudia Lawson* in the **First name** and **Last name**.